PatilSnehal1404/first-demo/README.md

 # first-demo
-This is my First Git Repository
+This is my First Git Repositor.
+Author- Snehal Patil